kadirpekel/algorig/README.md

 ### Interact with our Smart Contract

 So far, we've already seen how Algorig smoothens our Algorand smart contract development with some smart tooling methods.
-We already created our first smart contract and updated it by using built-in commands.
-This time, let's now assume that we need to interact with our contractfor some purpose.
-By our last update, our contract is now expecting us to send it an application call transaction with a single parameters `"Hello World`.
+We already created our first smart contract and updated it by using the built-in commands.
+This time, let's now assume that we need to interact with our contract with a purpose.
+By our last update, our contract now expects us to send an application call transaction with a single parameter with the value of `"Hello World`.

-So let's try to build such a command together to see how to implement the contract operations.
+So let's try to implement such a command together to see how to develop and perform the contract operations.

 ```python